We’re announcing the first ever fixed-price helicopter licence!

-As part of our commitment to changing the game in helicopter flight training, we’re confident in believing that after passing our selection process and being accepted onto the course, we can train you to achieve a PPL(H) for a fixed cost – no matter how many hours you need.
+We are bringing an end to the unknown cost of acquiring a helicopter pilot licence.
+As part of our commitment to improving the UK helicopter flight training process, we’re confident in believing that after passing our selection process and being accepted onto the course, we can train you to achieve a Helicopter Private Pilot Licence (PPL(H)) for a fixed cost – no matter how many hours you need.
 Guaranteed.

 We provide Fixed Price PPL(H) training on the Cabri G2 & Robinson R44, but we’ll also give you exposure of other types, including turbine, throughout your training as part of the package to enhance your learning experience.